-BUILDING ON SUCCESS: A RENEWED UNAIDS JOINT PROGRAMME TO LEAD THE WORLD IN ENDING THE AIDS EPIDEMIC
+BUILDING ON SUCCESS: A RENEWED JOINT PROGRAMME TO LEAD THE WORLD IN ENDING AIDS

-Following an analysis undertaken on the UNAIDS Joint Programme across the pillars of financing and accountability, joint working and governance-and in consideration of its role in 2030 Agenda-the Global Review Panel makes the recommendations below to revise and update the model of the Joint Programme.
+Following an analysis undertaken on the Joint United Nations Programme on HIV/AIDS (UNAIDS) across the pillars of financing and accountability, joint working and governance, and in consideration of its role in Agenda 2030, the Global Review Panel makes the following recommendations to revise and update the model of the Joint Programme.

-Implementation of these recommendations will reinvigorate the Joint Programme model, retain UNAIDS' provocative leadership role, position the Joint Programme at the centre of system-wide United Nations reform, provide important impetus to wider efforts to strengthen the global health architecture and, most critically, help to bring about human dignity, social justice and the end of the AIDS epidemic.
+Implementation of these recommendations will reinvigorate the Joint Programme model, retain UNAIDS' provocative leadership role, position the Joint Programme at the centre of system-wide United Nations (UN) reform, provide important impetus to wider efforts to strengthen the global health architecture, and, most critically, help to bring about human dignity, social justice and the end of AIDS.

-1. RECOMMENDATION Reinvigorate collaborative action at country level within and beyond the United Nations system to Fast-Track the AIDS response.
+1. Reinvigorate country-level collaborative action within and beyond the UN system to Fast-Track the response

-- Refine the Joint Programme at country level within the framework of the Resident Coordinator System so its support is tailored to country-level priorities and the needs of people living with HIV and key populations at higher risk of infection, and bound by country compacts that maximize the comparative advantages of individual Cosponsors, leverage the capacities and expertise of other partners and support the national sustainable development agenda. - Prioritize Fast-Track countries in the allocation of the Joint Programme's human and financial resources. - Establish an inclusive country-level platform for government, civil society, communities and international partners to regularly review the state of the epidemic and response within the context of the Sustainable Development Goals (SDGs), to promote mutual accountability and to inform decision-making on national priorities and programmes.
+- Refine the Joint Programme at country level within the framework of the Resident Coordinator system so its support is tailored to country-level priorities and the needs of people living with HIV and key populations at higher risk of infection, and bound by country compacts that maximize the comparative advantages of individual Cosponsors, leverage the capacities and expertise of other partners and support the national sustainable development agenda. - Prioritize Fast-Track countries in the allocation of the Joint Programme's human and financial resources. - Establish an inclusive country-level platform for government, civil society, communities and international partners to regularly review the state of the epidemic and response within the context of the Sustainable Development Goals, to promote mutual accountability and to inform decision-making on national priorities and programmes.

-2. RECOMMENDATION Put money where it is most needed through dynamic resource mobilization and allocation.
+2. Put money where it is most needed through dynamic resource mobilization and allocation

-- Ensure the Joint Programme is sufficiently and efficiently financed to set the global vision for the AIDS response, deliver against the UNAIDS 2016-2021 Strategy and play its critical role in the HIV ecosystem by: - - Protecting the resources and core leadership, advocacy and accountability functions of the Secretariat.

-- Establishing a dynamic and differentiated approach to allocation of core funding to Cosponsors that resources Joint Programme functions, including incentivizing joint work, delivering results at the country level and facilitating mobilization of complementary non-core resources.

-- Identifying an appropriate proportional relationship to finance the Joint Programme's normative, technical and political contributions to the Global Fund processes.
+- Ensure the Joint Programme is sufficiently and efficiently financed to set the global vision for the AIDS response, deliver against its Strategy and play its critical role in the HIV ecosystem by: - Protecting the resources and core leadership, advocacy and accountability functions of the Secretariat; - Establishing a dynamic and differentiated approach to allocation of core funding to Cosponsors that resources Joint Programme functions, including incentivizing joint work, delivering results at the country level, and facilitating mobilization of complementary non-core resources.; and - Identifying an appropriate proportional relationship to finance the Joint Programme's normative, technical and political contributions to Global Fund to Fight AIDS, Tuberculosis and Malaria processes.

-3. RECOMMENDATION Reinforce accountability and results for people.
+3. Reinforce accountability and results for people

-- Adopt a simplified and transparent reporting framework that holds Cosponsors and the Secretariat accountable for individual and joint results, shows the impact of those results for people living with and affected by HIV, captures the entirety of the Joint Programme financing and performance and demonstrates that the sum of the Joint Programme's work is greater than its component parts. - Communicate effectively and publicly on the results and added value of the Joint Programme in formats that are more accessible and understandable to a diversity of stakeholders, including civil society and the general public, and tells a compelling story of how joint United Nations work makes a difference in the lives of people. - Ensure the results of the Joint Programme are placed within the wider context of the 2030 Agenda through regular PCB reviews of the investments and actions of all partners towards global targets.
+- Adopt a simplified and transparent reporting framework that holds Cosponsors and the Secretariat accountable for individual and joint results, shows the impact of those results for people living with and affected by HIV, captures the entirety of Joint Programme financing and performance, and demonstrates that the sum of the Joint Programme's work is greater than its component parts. - Communicate effectively and publicly on the results and value added of the Joint Programme in formats that are more accessible and understandable to a diversity of stakeholders, including civil society and the general public, and tells a compelling story of how joint UN work makes a difference in the lives of people. - Ensure the results of the Joint Programme are placed within the wider context of Agenda 2030 through regular UNAIDS Board review of the investments and actions of all partners towards global targets.